JYNi16/Deeplearning-Beginner/README.md

 4. AlexNet (using cifar-10 dataset, coded by tensorflow)
 5. ResNet (using cifar-10 dataset, coded by tensorflow)
 6. Self-defined dataset in tensorflow input pipline (binary classification)
-7. Funetuing_tf funetuing training use vgg16 pretrained net-work
+7. Funetuing_tf funetuing training use vgg16 pretrained net-work (coded by tensorflow)
 8. ...